Week of education and actions against racism and anti-Semitism

 from March 22, 2021.

-The Memorial adapts to the current context of closure of cultural spaces and occupies the Alley of the Righteous (Paris 4e) with the exhibition The Genocides at the XXe century, presented to the public and passersby outside.
-These panels, analyzing the clichés of each genocide of the last century, will present a rich selection of photographs, archives, testimonies, made visible to the greatest number, in this pedestrian street, between the public college François Couperin and the Shoah Memorial.
+The Memorial adapts to the current context of closure of cultural spaces and occupies the Allée des Justes (Paris 4e) with the exhibition Les Génocides au XXe century, presented to the public and passersby outdoors.
+These panels, analyzing the clichés of each genocide of the last century, will present a rich selection of photographs, archives, testimonies, made visible to the greatest number, in this pedestrian street, between the public school François Couperin and the Shoah Memorial.

 Genocide is a specific offence under international criminal law and a well-individualized concept.
-The specificity of this offense, like the precision of this concept, are emphasized by a comparative approach of three mass murders perpetrated in XXe century, proven beyond a reasonable doubt to be genocides.
-These are, in chronological order: the destruction of the Armenians of the Ottoman Empire, the Jews of Europe, the Tutsi of Rwanda.
+The specificity of this offence, as well as the precision of this concept, are highlighted by a comparative approach to three mass murders committed in XXe century, proven beyond a reasonable doubt to be genocides.
+These are, in chronological order: the destruction of the Armenians of the Ottoman Empire, the Jews of Europe, and the Tutsi of Rwanda.
 These genocides are comparable.
-The analysis of the similarities and differences they present allows for a better understanding of each one’s mechanisms.
+The analysis of their similarities and differences allows us to better understand each person’s mechanisms.

 ONLINE CONFERENCES